mmdelaney/DATA-310/Prj2.md

 #### Are you able to use the feature selection penalty to tune your hyperparameter and remove any potentially irrelevant predictors?
 Provide justification for your selected penalty value.

-I chose top model 8 : AUC 0.607. penalty 0.000530 - in penalty vs AUC plot, auc decreases at model 8 - models 1-10 similar - model before drop off - removed some irrelevant predictors, but pretty similar - also, looked at the ROC curves and model 8 seemed to have largest AUC among the models, but based on eye-balled estimation
+Based on a number of factors, I selected model 8 with a penalty value of 0.000530.
+The results of top-models output were not definitive since models 1-10 were so similar, so I looked at the penalty vs. area under the roc curve plot above.
+I found that there was a slight drop-off in the graph at model 8, which suggests that this model was able to eliminate some irrelevant predictors.
+I also looked at the ROC curves for each of the models, and I found that model 8 resulted in a slightly larger AUC than the other modelsm though this assessment was based on my eye-balled estimation.

 #### Finally, provide your ROC plots and interpret them.
 How effective is your penalized logistic regression model at predicting each of the five wealth outcomes?

+See the ROC curves for model 8 (penalty 0.000530) below:

 ![image](https://user-images.githubusercontent.com/78870884/117162132-8698f880-ad90-11eb-8880-3e0ff360fc50.png)

+-dotted diagonal lines show what curve would be if the model was predicting with the same accuracy as random guessing - further cruve bends to the upper-left/ further it is from that 45 degree line, the better the model can predict wealth

 ### Model 2 - Random Forest